Previously, on The Rural Voice …

 Edgar went with two hundred knights to seek service with Duke Roger of Apulia in southern Italy.
 Nothing is known of his adventures there and they would have been brief, for his career as a knight errant was cut short by the news of William I’s death in 1087.
 William had been burning monks in Mantes, when his horse trod on some cinders and bucked.
 William, by now obese, impaled himself on the pommel of his saddle and died a deservedly agonizing death.
 His parting instructions to his three sons, Robert, William and Henry, were that Robert was to inherit Normandy, William England and Henry the money.
 Edgar hastened back from Apulia not to England but to Normandy to join his bosom chum (and, perhaps, newfound patron) Duke Robert.

 He was unwise in his choice of friends.
 The sons of William I got along famously badly and a war between Robert and William II in 1091 ended with Robert being defeated and Edgar being expelled from Normandy.
-He took his revenge by returning to his brother-in-law in Scotland* and persuading him to invade England.
+He took his revenge by returning to his brother-in-law Malcolm in Scotland and persuading him to invade England.
 Although a truce was soon negotiated, disputes over the sovereignty of Cumbria led to a renewal of the war and Malcolm and his eldest son by Margaret were killed near Alnwick in 1093.
 Margaret died of grief three days later.

 Margaret had left another five sons, one of whom was named after her brother and Edgar now focused his energy onto securing the Scottish throne for his nephew and namesake against Malcolm’s brother and successor Donald III, who was supported by Margaret’s second oldest son Edmund.
 In 1097 Edgar and Edgar invaded Scotland with an English army.
 They deposed Donald, imprisoned Edmund and made Edgar the younger King of Scotland.